javaswapdevelpment/java-document/core-products/lottery.md

 **Specifics:**

-- Lottery Ticket Fee for 1 ticket: 1 SALT
+- Lottery Ticket Fee for 1 ticket: 1 JAVA
 - Single User Lottery Entry Limit: No limit
-- Paying for one ticket \(1 SALT\) will give users a random 4 digit combination with each digit being between 1-9, for e.g. "8-9-3-2"
+- Paying for one ticket \(1 JAVA\) will give users a random 4 digit combination with each digit being between 1-9, for e.g. "8-9-3-2"
-- In the UI, users can choose to enter a multiple of 1 SALT, which will buy them multiple tickets.
+- In the UI, users can choose to enter a multiple of 1 JAVA, which will buy them multiple tickets.

 **How to win:**